isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/overview.md

 Do note that there is a fee of SGD10 to join the series, to cover the programme’s logistics, production and platform costs.

 # How can I apply?
-Apply to join the Talent @ SWITCH EES [here](https://bit.ly/367daDG).
-Limited slots are available!

-Applications close on 1 August 2021, 2359 (SGT).
+Applications for the Entrepreneurship Exposure Series will open soon!
+Stay tuned to this page.

-Stay tuned and follow our [Facebook](https://www.facebook.com/SwitchSingapore/) for more information!
+Follow our [Facebook](https://www.facebook.com/SwitchSingapore/) for the latest updates!